Introduction

 Option 1: dpkg Command

-The dpkg command a is a package manager for installing, removing, and building packages.
+a is a package manager for installing, removing, and building packages.

-sudo dpkg -i <package path>
+sudo dpkg -i ~/Downloads/htop_3.3.0-4build1_amd64.deb

-Provide the user's password and wait for the installation to complete.
+Provide the password and wait for the installation to complete.
 If a package relies on unavailable dependencies, the dpkg

 command returns an error.
 Download any dependencies manually.